ukparliament/weeknotes.data-search/5/index.md

 ### Search

-Robert has an action-packed, if shightly short week.
-He met with [Dia]](https://twitter.com/DN78) and Rachel from the communications team to discuss comms for the search roll out.
+Robert had an action-packed, if slightly short week.
+He met with [Dia](https://twitter.com/DN78) and Rachel from the communications team to discuss comms for the search roll out.
 And again with Dia on updates to the search release timetable.

-There was a good hour spent on planning the next search sprint and a meeting between Robert and Samu on future search development,
+There was a good hour spent on planning the next search sprint and a meeting between Robert and Samu on future search development.

 Robert worked with user research colleagues on search research questions.

- coordinated with the website team for the search move to live.
+Matthieu coordinated with the website team for the search move to live.